 The principal application of peat in Canada remains in horticulture where it is used mainly as a growing medium.
 Peat stimulates plant growth and root development by improving the structure of the growing media.
 It also increases soil buffering capacity and prevents the leaching of fertilizer nutrients.
-Peat has the ability to loosen clayey soils and to improve their porosity making it a choice ingredient in potting soils.
+Peat can loosen clay soils and improve their porosity making it a choice ingredient in potting soils.

 Peat can be used as an eco-friendly absorbent to clean up hydrocarbon spills both on land and at sea.
 By undergoing a thermal treatment, peat can be made water-repellent.
 The procedure gives peat the ability to repel water while still absorbing hydrocarbons!